New Brighton railway station: Accidents and incidents

 In 1986, Gary Kelly, a 16-year-old boy, died from electrocution at the station after fleeing from Akinwale Arobieke, known locally as Purple Aki, who was believed to have been intimidating him.
 Arobieke was convicted of manslaughter, but the conviction was quashed on appeal after it was ruled that Arobieke had committed no crime in "standing and looking into trains".

 Facilities

 The station is staffed, during all opening hours, and has platform CCTV.
 There is a payphone, a station cafe and a vending machine, as well as a waiting room and toilets.
 There is, also, a booking office, live departure and arrival screens, for passenger information, and the terminus island platform also has a further sheltered waiting area.
 The station has a drop-off point, and a cycle rack with four spaces and secure cycle storage for 10 cycles.
 The station has car parking for three vehicles.
 Both platforms and the ticket office are fully accessible to wheelchair users.

 Services

 Current service levels are every 15 minutes to Liverpool during Monday to Saturday daytime, and every 30 minutes at other times.
-These services are all provided by Merseyrail's fleet of Class 507 and Class 508 EMUs.
+These services are all provided by Merseyrail's fleet of Class 777 EMUs.